ohGurov/hello-world/README.md

 # hello-world
-my first step on GitHub
+Oh God, this is my first step on GitHub
+Trying to understand what's happening 10/11/15
+A lot of words, many functions, buttons.
+WTF!